cornish-tools/cornish-spellchecker/README.md

 Thunderbird is an email client.

-To install:
+To install, either:
-- Go to Tools > Add-ons and Themes &#129513; and search for "Cornish Spell-Checker".
+- Go to Settings ⚙ > Add-ons and Themes &#129513; and search for "Cornish Spell-Checker".
 Click Add to Thunderbird.
 Click Add.
+- Go to [Thunderbird Add-Ons](https://addons.thunderbird.net/addon/ct-cornish-spell-checker-swf/).
+Click Download now.
+In Thunderbird, go to Settings ⚙ > Add-ons and Themes 🧩 > Go to Dictionaries 📕 > Manage Your Dictionaries ⚙ > Install Add-on From File.
+Select the downloaded XPI file.
+Click Add.
+- Download the [latest Mozilla XPI file from Github](https://github.com/cornish-tools/cornish-spellchecker/releases) follow the process above to use the downloaded XPI.

 In Thunderbird settings the default dictionaries for email composition can be set under Composition > Spelling.